Pingopete/RVE-KSP-1.0.4/README.md

 1) DL and install scatterer (ignor info about RSS compatability and intall Scatterer as if on stock KSP)

 2a) DL EVE overhaul (adress above).
-2b) Put EnvironmentalVisualEnhancements folder and BoulderCo folder into KSP/Gamedata 2c) Go into BoulderCo folder and delete the Atmosphere, CityLights, and Terrain folders
+2b) Put EnvironmentalVisualEnhancements folder and BoulderCo folder into KSP/Gamedata.
+2c) Go into BoulderCo folder and delete the Atmosphere, CityLights, and Terrain folders.

-3a) DL and install RVE by dragging Scatterer and RVE folders into your Gamedata (ignor other files) 3b) (optional) Place shared assets file from your RVE into your KSP_data folder for RVE sun texture and lens flare (overwrite)
+3a) DL and install RVE by dragging Scatterer and RVE folders into your Gamedata (ignor other files).
+3b) (optional) Place shared assets file from your RVE into your KSP_data folder for RVE sun texture and lens flare.
+ (overwrite)
  - Ignore .git files and README.md